tilt-dev/tilt.build/blog/_posts/2021-08-17-write-more-bash.md

 ```

 The `cancel` command and the button that triggers this `cancel` command are
 objects.
-They're specified like another other object in the Kubernetes
+They're specified like any other object in the Kubernetes ecosystem -
-ecosystem - as YAML.
-Because our control loop reacts to all changes, it can
+as YAML.
+Because our control loop reacts to all changes, it can disable the
-disable the `cancel` button when the command exists.
+`cancel` button when the command exits.

 `tilt apply` is a thin wrapper around `kubectl apply`.
 Like `kubectl apply`, it
 checks if a resource already exists, and applies any changes.